 W:

-white box testing

-Testing based on an analysis of the internal structure of the component or system.

-Wi-Fi

-A wireless networking technology that uses radio waves to provide high-speed Internet network connections.

-Wide area network

-A network that connects computers across metropolitan, regional, and national boundaries.
-The internet is an example of a WAN.

-Synonyms: WAN

-wireless

-Connectivity using electro-magnetic waves instead of wire connections.

 write-in option

 A type of contest option that allows a voter to specify a candidate, usually not already listed as a contest option.
 Depending on election jurisdiction rules, in some cases only previously approved names will be considered as valid write-in contest selections.

-Z:

-zero report

-A tabulation report produced at the opening of polls to check that there are no stored votes.